jcvignoli/lumiere-movies/src/README.txt

 = required =

 PHP 7.2 is required.
-PHP 8 will soon be mandatory.

 1. Activate the plugin
 2. Configure the plugin (in admin settings).
 Default values are automatically filled.
 In most cases, no change is required.
-3. Make sure the cache directories (cache and photo directories) have been created (check the cache settings in Lumière cache settings).
-The plugin is preconfigured to work with "/wp-content/cache/lumiere-movies/".
+3. Activate a Lumière widget if you intend including movie information into your sidebar.
+4. Write your blogs including movie information using the many tools smoothly incorporated in WordPress!

 = basic options =